 Product managers wear many hats in their day-to-day work.
 Still, the Product Analytics Manager is uniquely qualified to handle product research, customer data analysis, and measuring customer product use.

 The most important skill that any product analytics manager should have is taking the data collected and putting it to use with actionable insights.

 The data collected by product analytics managers is often imperative for decisions made within the organization, particularly when making changes to products or new offerings.

 Knowing how to make sense of complex data and where those opportunities exist can be the difference between a company that thrives and one that doesn’t.

 Product Analytics Managers need analytical skills such as understanding how data can be used for competitive advantage and collaboration between marketing, sales, and customer service teams in order to maximize profits.

 Make sure that they’re comfortable with the data skills and programs that your company uses.
-This often includes SQL, Python, and R. Comfort with tools like Woopra, Adobe Analytics, Google Analytics, and Tableau is often a requirement too.
+This often includes SQL, Python, and R. Comfort with web analytics tools like Woopra, Adobe Analytics, Google Analytics, and Tableau is often a requirement too.

 3) Organizational skills